- Gladys Childs

 Steps to Overcome Distractions

 Even Jesus engaged in distraction-free modes.
 Whether his focus was to work through grief (Matthew 14:1-13) or distress (Luke 22:39-44).
-Or when he wanted to focus on an important decision (Luke 6:12-13) or pray (Luke 5:16) Something tells me that if Jesus did this so He could focus on God and whatever was going on in His life, then maybe we should too.
+Or when he wanted to focus on an important decision (Luke 6:12-13) or pray (Luke 5:16), Something tells me that if Jesus did this so He could focus on God and whatever was going on in His life, then maybe we should too.

 In closing, my prayer for you: "May you be blessed with ears that hear the pulse of the divine whisperer and give no heed to the many whisperings of the world."
 (Adapted from Thomas à Kempis)

-Feel free to follow me on Instagram, Facebook, Twitter, or Pinterest and share posts and make comments as you see fit.
-If you have not signed up for my email list, please do so.
-I send out bi-monthly newsletters and behind the scenes information.
+Feel free to follow me on Instagram, Facebook, Twitter, or Pinterest, share posts, and comment as you see fit.
+Please do so if you have not signed up for my email list.
+I send out bi-monthly newsletters and behind-the-scenes information.